 7-Creativity and children

 This house refers to all children, not just your own, but also children of friends, family members, etc. It's also the house for creativity because having children is the ultimate creative act.
-Therefore, it's a great area to focus on if you are either looking to get pregnant, looking to bring blessings to a child who is close to you, or would like to unlock creativity for some projects you may be working on, or in your life generally.
+Therefore, it's a great area to focus on if one is either looking to get pregnant, looking to bring blessings to a child who is close to them, or to unlock creativity.

 The colors here are white, silver, gold, bronze and the shapes here are circle and arch.
 Using a lot of metal finishes here, like in house 6, is a good idea.
 Images of children are good here, or also a white vase with white flowers is good.